kaustubhk24/blog.kaustubh.codes/_posts/2021-02-21-program-to-read-persons-age-from-keyboard-and-display-whether-is-eligible-for-voting-or-not.md

 ---
 id: 1271
-title: 'Program To Read Person&#8217;s Age From Keyboard And Display Whether Is Eligible For Voting Or Not'
+title: Program To Read Person's Age From Keyboard And Display Whether Is Eligible For Voting Or Not
 date: 2021-02-21T06:38:45+00:00
 author: kaustubh
 layout: post